Main region

 Is the gender pay gap real in Australia?
 Absolutely.

 And we have the stats to prove it.
-In real terms, Australia's 14% gender pay gap didn't change from 2017 to 2020 (DCA, 2022).
-This is an unacceptable situation when we know both men and women are equally well-educated (ABS, 2022).
+In real terms, Australia has a 12% gender pay gap, with women needing to work an additional 44 days a year to earn the same as men (ABS, 2024).
+This is an unacceptable situation when we know both men and women are equally well-educated (ABS, 2024).

 What might be a small difference in graduating salaries can turn into a significant gender super gap by the time we retire.